Quasi-Cyclic Stern Proof of Knowledge: Parameters and Resulting Sizes

+In addition, we also present in Table~\ref{table:param3} the sizes of other code-based signatures.
+Wave~\cite{wave19} is based on the SD problem over $F_3$ (with secrets of large weights) and the Generalized $(U, U+V)$-codes indistinguishability, LESS~\cite{less} relies on the permutation code equivalence problem and Durandal~\cite{Durandal} is based on the rank SD problem and the product spaces subspaces indistinguishability.

-\textbf{Comparison with other schemes.} There exist many post-quantum signature schemes based on the Fiat-Shamir transform, some of them were submitted to the NIST standardization process \cite{picnic,MQDSS} and some other have been published recently \cite{beullens2020,less}.
-All these schemes reduce independently to a given difficult problem like for instance the MQ, PKP or $\SD$ problems.
-The scheme proposed in \cite{less} is based on the hardness of the code equivalence problem, which is not NP-complete but relates to the syndrome decoding problem.
-For 128 bits of security, depending on these different post-quantum ZK signature schemes, the size of the signature may vary (also depending on chosen tradeoffs) between 12kB for \cite{beullens2020} and 40kB for MQDSS \cite{MQDSS}.
-Hence our results for signature lengths compare well to other schemes and achieve the best signature lengths for ZK schemes solely based on the syndrome decoding problem.
-A strong feature of the syndrome decoding problem being that the problem has been used for a long time, the attacks are well understood, and thus significant speedups are unlikely to occur.
+\textbf{Comparison with other schemes.} Outside of code-based cryptography, there exist many other signatures based on the Fiat-Shamir transform.
+Some of them were submitted to the NIST standardization process \cite{picnic,MQDSS} while other have been published recently \cite{beullens2020}.
+All these schemes reduce to a given difficult problem like for instance the MQ or PKP problems.
+For 128 bits of security, depending on these different post-quantum ZK signature schemes, the size of the signature may vary (also depending on chosen trade-offs) between 12kB for~\cite{beullens2020} and 40kB for MQDSS \cite{MQDSS}.
+A strong feature of the SD problem being that the problem has been used for a long time, the attacks are well understood, and thus significant speedups in the attacks are unlikely to occur.